Sv443/BetterYTM-Plugin-Template/README.md

   - `eslint.config.mjs` contains the ESLint configuration in the new v9 format.
 Feel free to modify this to your liking.
     The default settings include 2-space indentation, double quotes, trailing commas, and more.
     Things to look out for:
-    - The rule `@typescript-eslint/no-empty-object-type` is turned off, which means you can use the type `{}`, but be careful since this *doesn't* mean "empty object" and is a [common pitfall](https://www.totaltypescript.com/the-empty-object-type-in-typescript)
+    - The rule `@typescript-eslint/no-empty-object-type` is turned off, which means you can use the type `{}`, but be careful since this *doesn't* mean "empty object" and is [a common pitfall.](https://www.totaltypescript.com/the-empty-object-type-in-typescript)
-    - Unused function arguments will yield a warning, unless they start with an underscore
+    - Unused function arguments will yield a warning, unless they start with an underscore.
   - `package.json` is the single source of truth for lots of your plugin's metadata, like the name, version, description, etc.
     Make sure to update this file to match your plugin's details.
   - `tsconfig.json` contains the TypeScript configuration.
 Feel free to modify this to your needs.